Alessandragon/Mparloc/README.md

     grid_creatore(Name_network,Name_event) # Tool for creating grids starting from NnLinLoc grids.
     Launcher(Name_network,Name_event) # Function that initialize and launch the Location algorithm.

 `Name_network` is a string object that contain the name of the folder where are: the sub-folder `grids`, the sub-folder `Name_event`(string object that contain the name of event) and a text file named `list_stations_4loc.dat` containing the station name list used from Mparloc.
 In the `grids` folder there are `.buf` and `.hdr` files of time grids created with Nonlinloc tools, when in the `Name_event` folder there are `sac` files of the accelerometric data  with the station fields and transduction coefficient correctly set in the header.
-Folowing an example of 	`list_stations_4loc.dat`:
+Following an example of `list_stations_4loc.dat`:

     AND3
     AVG3